Find a Workshop

 The Johnson Shoyama Graduate School of Public Policy has a competency framework for the skills and knowledge we want to instill in our students and participants of our Executive Education and Professional Development programs.

 This framework evolves with the public sector as its needs change.
-As you will see, our workshops address multiple competencies and reflect the complexity and interconnectedness of public policy and administration issues.
+As you will see, our Public Sector Workshops address multiple competencies and reflect the complexity and interconnectedness of public policy and administration issues.
 We share this framework to assist you in preparing your own learning and development plans.
 If you have any questions about this information, please feel free to contact us.

 Certificate of Completion